19 Essential Steps to Take Before Downsizing Your Home

 Think About Maintenance Requirements

-Downsizing should come with fewer headaches, not more.
-Be honest about how much effort you’re willing to put into lawn care, roof repairs, or fixing pipes.
-A smaller home isn’t automatically easier if it’s old, poorly built, or located far from reliable contractors.
+Downsizing should mean fewer headaches, not more.
+Be honest about how much effort you want to put into lawn care, roof repairs, or plumbing issues.

 Develop a Budget for Your Move